MrBeast: Feastables

 Donaldson introduced Feastables in January 2022 with a line of MrBeast Bar chocolates in original, almond, and quinoa crunch flavors.
 The launch campaign included a sweepstakes worth more than $1,000,000, with $10,000 prizes and a challenge that mirrored Charlie and the Chocolate Factory by offering finalists a chance to compete for a chocolate factory.
 A June 2022 video documented the elimination-style competition, featured celebrity chef Gordon Ramsay as a judge, and culminated in a winner choosing between the factory and $500,000 in cash.
-Feastables generated an estimated $10 million in sales within its first few months and refreshed its recipes and packaging in February 2024.
+Feastables generated an estimated $10 million in sales within its first few months after launch.
+The company introduced revised recipes and packaging in February 2024.